gmetais/RealSmartUserMonitoring/README.md

 ## TODO

+ * Create a "UX score" for each user, by calculating the frustration on each page he visits and making the sum of frustration
  * Avoid browser compatibility errors and write a chapter in README about compatibility
  * Ignore search engines bots
  * Measure time in background ratio